Back to the top

 For Middle School and High School (M1, M2, and H), Together Program Scholarships:

-• Students ranked 1–25 will receive scholarships toward the Together Program based on their ranking:
+• Students ranked 1–25 in Divisions M1, M2, and H will receive scholarships toward the Together Program based on their ranking:

 ● Ranks 1–5: $1,100 scholarship